Hafiz-Tanzeel-Shamshad/Bootstrap-Learning-Phase/README.md

 # Bootstrap-Learning-Phase
-The Bootstrap Learning Phase repository dedicated to learning and practicing Bootstrap, a popular front-end framework.
+The Bootstrap Learning Phase repository dedicated to learning and practicing **Bootstrap, a popular front-end framework**.
 This focuses on building responsive and modern web pages using Bootstrap’s grid system, components, utilities, and responsive design features.
 It includes exercises and mini-projects that help learners understand core concepts.
 # Bootstrap Learning Phase

-This project is dedicated to learning and practicing **Bootstrap**, the popular front-end framework for building responsive and modern web pages.
-It includes exercises, examples, and mini-projects that help understand Bootstrap's core concepts, components, and utilities.

 ---